 Given that the Quran is such a lengthy book, it is beneficial to divide it up into more manageable chunks.
 Because of this, it will be much simpler to commit to memory.
 It is possible to do so by Juz, by Surah, by verse, or even by individual words if you wish to break it down.
 After you have the Quran broken down into its constituent parts, you will be able to move on to learning it by heart.

-Repetition is essential in order to successfully memorize the Quran.
+Repetition is essential to successfully memorize the Quran.
 When you say something multiple times, you increase the likelihood that it will stick in your memory.
-When you are trying to learn the Quran by heart, you should read each verse or portion a number of times until you are able to recite it from memory.
+When you are trying to learn the Quran by heart, you should read each verse or portion several times until you can recite it from memory.

 Memory aids such as mnemonics can be used to help you remember information more easily.
 They are effective because they force you to make a connection in your head between the knowledge you want to learn and something you are already familiar with.
 To better remember a word or phrase, you can, for instance, conjure up an image in your mind of what it looks like.